Vanderln/nose-mongoengine/README.rst

    is off.
 Modern filesystems will sparsely allocate, which can speed up test execution.

+- ``--mongoengine-mongodb-wait-time`` Can optionally set the time to wait for mongodb to initialize

 The plugin will up a instance of Mongo Db and create a empty database to use it.